Hahdin/gc-nodejs-sampleapp/README.md

 - You will need a google cloud account, and install the gcloud sdk.

-- Then create an empty project.
+- Then create an empty project and create an empty datastore.

 - From your app folder root, run the following command to obtain authorization:
 ```